js-girls/workshop/STEPS.md

-# How to build Awesome Tasks
+# How to Build Awesome Tasks

 This document describes how to build Awesome Tasks step by step.
 We will be introducing new concepts on each step, so make sure you understand what's going on before going further!